AlexanderSlokov/Kallisto/WHITEPAPER.md

 ### 4.3.4.
 Flow Insert Path

 Example 1, if `PUT /prod/payment`:
-1. System runs from root.
+1. The system runs from the root.
-2. If root is full, call `split_child` to split root -> Tree height increases by 1.
+2. If the root is full, call `split_child` to split root -> Tree height increases by 1.
 3. Find the appropriate child branch (greater than/less than key).
 4. Recursively down (Insert Non-Full).